freenas/freenas-docs/userguide/system.rst

   :guilabel:`Certificate`, :guilabel:`Private Key`, or to edit the :guilabel:`Identifier`.

+* **Create ACME Certificate:** use an :ref:`ACME DNS` authenticator to verify, issue, and renew a certificate.
+Only visible with certificate signing requests.

 * **Export Certificate** saves a copy of the certificate or certificate signing request to the system being used to access the
   %brand% system.
 For a certificate signing request, send the